dtrendafilov/developer-pacenotes/content/slides/code_reviews/_index.md

 ---
 ###### Indices

-The `std::basic_string` API is full of taking indices, so it very easy to make off by one error.
+The `std::basic_string` API is full of taking indices and lengths, so it very easy to make off by one error.

 ---
 ##### Smart pointers